revloc02/dndMarkdown/colver-5e-homebrew.md

 * Acting **heroically** or taking a significant **risk**
 * Being **creative** or clever or **ingenious**

-A player announces their intent to receive Inspiration when doing one of these actions, in other words they **lobby for Inspiration**.
+A player **announces** their intent to **receive Inspiration** when doing one of these actions, i.e. they **lobby for Inspiration**.
 This is **negotiated** with the DM.
 The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama that is **ultimately entertaining**.
 If the act is intense enough, the DM can even occasionally grant 2 Inspiration for the activity.

 ### Momentum